-Product includes audio files for the "Nuts and Bolts of Elder Law" CLE, presented on November 13, 2009.
-Audio files, course materials, seminar evaluation form, and Verification Affidavit will be sent electronically once payment is processed.
+This product includes audio files and electronic materials for the “Nuts and Bolts of Elder Law" CLE, presented on November 13, 2009.

 Nuts and Bolts of